 It's important to us that you have the best possible chance to make a full recovery.
-To help you, we'll include additional benefits and support in your Income Protections Solutions policy at no extra charge.
+To help you, we'll include additional benefits in your Income Protections Options policy at no extra charge.

-- A rehabilitation benefit.
-We may still pay you a percentage of your benefit if on returning to work the illness or injury you claimed for restricts your duties and you earn less.
+- A back to work benefit.
+We may still pay you a percentage of your benefit if, on returning to work, the illness or injury you claimed for restricts your duties and you earn less.